awsdocs/aws-support-user-guide/doc_source/use-other-aws-services-with-trusted-advisor-reports.md

 1. Unzip the file\.

-1. Open the template file in a text editor, replace the *<BucketName>* tag with the bucket name in your account, and then save the file\.
+1. Open the template file in a text editor\.

+1. For the `BucketName` and `FolderName` parameters, replace the values for `your-bucket-name-here` and `folder1` with the bucket name and folder name in your account\.

+1. Save the file\.

 1. Open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.